First Aid at Work

 Why Attend These First Aid Courses?

-First Aid Courses including First Aid at Work (FAW), Emergency First Aid and CPR/AED courses are for all employers, employees and the self-employed who work or have employees where there is any risk of injury to personnel.
+First Aid Courses including First Aid at Work (FAW), Emergency First Aid at Work with CPR/AED courses are for all employers, employees and the self-employed who work or have employees where there is any risk of injury to personnel.
 Our First Aid courses focus on the legal requirements which were needed to meet the provisions of the Health and Safety (First Aid) Regulations Act 1981 and Approved Code of Practice (ACOP L74).
 From 01 October 2013 all First Aid courses are now delivered by Ofqual approved providers.
 All First Aid course training information is also designed to be a main source of safety data for everyone involved in carrying out tasks in the normal working environment throughout the UK workplace.
 It is the responsibility of business owners and employers to provide suitable First Aid and first aider aware persons in the workplace.
 Every SOTA First Aid Qualification will provide your business with the required competent first aiders as well as satisfy any necessary HSE First Aid provision regulation compliance.

 Employers have First Aid Responsibilities – Do you know them?